-When you visualize these items, it can help give you an idea how much the Elite 7 Pro weighs.
-Needless to say, it doesn’t weigh much which is a good thing given they’re resting in and on the ear.
+When you visualize these items, it can help give you an idea for how the Jabra Elite 7 Pro earbuds will feel when you wear and hold them.
+Needless to say, it doesn't weigh much which is a good thing given they're resting in and on the ear.

 The Jabra Elite 7 Pro has been designed to be about 16% smaller than previous Jabra earbud models such as the Elite 75t for example.
 Without a doubt, having a smaller earbud can only translate into a lighter, more comfortable wearing experience.

-You get two of the three different sizes of eargels with the Elite 7 Pro; small, medium and large.
+You get two of the three different sizes of ear gels with the Jabra Elite 7 Pro; small, medium and large.

-Jabra redesigned the eargels that are used on the Elite 7 Pro.
-Apparently they varied the thickness of the outer gel and created a more tapered, rounded tip.
+Jabra redesigned the ear gels used in the Elite 7 Pro to create a more tapered, rounded tip.